sharmaharsh897/ember-shoppingcart-demo/ember-shoppingcart-demo/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+This app, made on ember js is a demo app made for a shopping cart using ember components, controllers, data, adapter and serializers.

 ## Prerequisites

 You will need the following things properly installed on your computer.